deeptools/deepTools/docs/content/help_glossary.rst

 * typical file extension: .fasta
 * text file, often gzipped (.fasta.gz)
-* very simple format for **DNA/RNA** or **protein** sequences, this can be anything from small pieces of DNA or proteins to entire genome information (most likely, you will get the genome sequence of your organism of interest in fasta format)
+* very simple format for **DNA/RNA** or **protein** sequences, this can be anything from small pieces of DNA or proteins to an entire genome (most likely, you will get the genome sequence of your organism of interest in fasta format)
-* see the :ref:`2bit` file format entry for a compressed alternative of the fasta format
+* see the :ref:`2bit` file format entry for a compressed alternative
 * example from [wikipedia](http://en.wikipedia.org/wiki/FASTA_format "wikipedia entry on FASTA files") showing exactly one sequence:
 ::